 One of the main reasons behind the development of Server Core is security.
 Core installations are smaller, with fewer services running and less code overall.
 This means that Server Core presents a smaller ‘attack surface’, or in other words, fewer entry points for attackers to exploit.

-So one advantage of turning off unneeded functionality can be reduced vulnerability to malware attacks and other online threats – although it’s important to remember that vulnerabilities can still be present on Server Core.
+One advantage of turning off unneeded functionality can be reduced vulnerability to malware attacks and other online threats – although it’s important to remember that vulnerabilities can still be present on Server Core.

-When to choose Server with Desktop Experience
+When to choose Server with Windows Desktop Experience

 A Windows Server 2019 Desktop installation is only really required if you need the full desktop GUI, or the associated management tools.